Managing re-opening after Covid-19

 In the meantime please take a moment to watch our video which will outlines the measures being put in place for your safety.

 As with so many other businesses Kingsmead was severely affected by the Covid-19 lockdown.
 For three months the family cared for all of the horses until they were able to welcome you back.
 During this time we estimated that the herd costs £200 per day to feed and care for.
+The second and third lockdown were harder as the horses need more care in the winter.

 Many of our kind friends and supporters offered help without which we do not know how we would have survived.